-- 1. The building in its totality. - 2.
-A significant or large addition that is of later date than the original building, and although attached to the parent structure is designed and sited in a way, and is of sufficient size, to appear as a discreet and almost separate structure. - 3.
-A small addition, expansion, pavilion, wing, tower, houses of dorms, or similar type of segment of a building, that is usually considerably smaller than the building itself and which is part of the original construction or appears as part of the original, even if constructed later. - Interior spaces including sections, rooms and courtyards.
+- 1. The building in its totality - 2.
+A significant or large addition that is of a later date than the original building, and although attached to the parent structure is designed and sited in a way, and is of sufficient size, to appear as a discreet and almost separate structure. - 3.
+A small addition, expansion, pavilion, wing, tower, houses of dorms, or similar type of building segments, that are usually considerably smaller than the building itself and which are part of the original construction or appears as part of the original, even if constructed later. - 4.
+Interior spaces including sections, rooms and courtyards.
 Sections may be portions of a building that are not visibly separated on the exterior.